OCT - Optical Coherence Tomography

 Humphreys Visual Field Analyser

 The Humphrey Visual Field Analyser is a computerized perimeter used to examine a patient's visual field.
-The visual vield analser is a useful tool in assessing Glaucoma.
-It uses projected points of light, and when a light is seen a button is pressed.
+The visual field analyser is a useful tool in assessing Glaucoma.

 Cataract, Pterygium and MIGS Surgery